 Indexation The disclosure threshold is indexed to the All Groups Consumer Price Index.
 A listing of past disclosure thresholds is available on the AEC website.
 Penalty Unit In accordance with subsection 4AA(1A) of the Crimes Act 1914 a penalty unit is indexed annually.
 Period of disclosure Annual returns cover a financial year, that is, the period from 1 July to 30 June.
 Political campaigner A person or entity that is registered with the AEC as a political campaigner.
 A person or entity is required to register as a political campaigner when their electoral expenditure during the current, or in any of the previous three financial years, was \$500,000 or more, or electoral expenditure during the year was \$100,000 or more and during the previous financial year their electoral expenditure was a least two-thirds of the revenue for that year.
-A political campaigner that has branches is treated as a single political campaigner Public inspection Disclosure returns are available for inspection by the public at https://transparency.aec.gov.au/ , through public access terminals in AEC State Offices located in each state and territory capital city and at the AEC National Office in Canberra.
+A political campaigner that has branches is treated as a single political campaigner Public inspection Disclosure returns are available for inspection by the public at https://transparency.aec.gov.au/ .
 Annual returns are made available from the first working day in February each year.
 Related body corporate Section 50 of the Corporations Act 2001 provides that where a body corporate is: a holding company of another body corporate a subsidiary of another body corporate or a subsidiary of a holding company of another body corporate the first-mentioned body and the other body are 'related' to each other.
 Transactions of related body corporates should be consolidated when determining whether the disclosure threshold has been reached.
 Third Party A person or organisation who incurs electoral expenditure above the disclosure threshold.
 Other than political entities, members of the House of Representatives or the Senate, and is not required to register and is not registered as a political campaigner.
 Transparency Register A register established and maintained by the AEC that contains information about registered political parties, associated entities, third parties, political campaigners, candidates and Senate groups.
 Volunteer labour A service provided free of charge to a party by an office holder of the party or a party member, or any other person where that service is not one for which that person normally receives payment.
 Volunteer labour provided to a registered political party does not need to be disclosed as a gift by that person or the registered political party.
 Examples of volunteer labour could include: the donation of legal advice by a solicitor who is a party member a person handing out how-to-vote cards.